robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-10wk-11/README.md

 Questions?
 Comments?
 1. Log an issue to this repo to alert me of a problem.
 2. Suggest an edit yourself by forking this repo, making edits, and submitting a pull request with your changes back to our master branch.
-3. Hit me up on Slack @kevin.coyle
+3. Hit me up on Slack at @kevin.coyle.
 --->

 # Flask: Intro Practice Problems